Illumina/IlluminaConnectedAnnotationsDocumentation/versioned_docs/version-3.25/introduction/getting-started-dragen.md

 :::

 Once the credential file is created `DataManager` is raedy to be used for downloading data sources.
 Data sources can be explicitly defined in a JSON format.
-Dragen has a predefined set of version configuration files that can be used to download the sources.
-The configurations are located in Dragen resources directory `<INSTALL_PATH>/resources/annotation` .
+DRAGEN has a predefined set of version configuration files that can be used to download the sources.
+The configurations are located in DRAGEN resources directory `<INSTALL_PATH>/resources/annotation` .
 There are several JSON config files in the directory, each of the describing the version of each data source that will be used to annotate:

-- `all_annotations_GRCh37.json` : configurations for producing full variant annotation (running Dragen with parameter `--enable-variant-annotation true`) for GRCh37 assembly
+- `all_annotations_GRCh37.json` : configurations for producing full variant annotation (running DRAGEN with parameter `--enable-variant-annotation true`) for GRCh37 assembly
-- `all_annotations_GRCh38.json` : configurations for producing full variant annotation (running Dragen with parameter `--enable-variant-annotation true`) for GRCh38 assembly
+- `all_annotations_GRCh38.json` : configurations for producing full variant annotation (running DRAGEN with parameter `--enable-variant-annotation true`) for GRCh38 assembly
-- `germline_tagging_annotations_GRCh37.json` : configurations required when running Dragen pipeline that perform germline tagging step for GRCh37 assembly
+- `germline_tagging_annotations_GRCh37.json` : configurations required when running DRAGEN pipeline that perform germline tagging step for GRCh37 assembly
-- `germline_tagging_annotations_GRCh38.json` : configurations required when running Dragen pipeline that perform germline tagging step for GRCh38 assembly
+- `germline_tagging_annotations_GRCh38.json` : configurations required when running DRAGEN pipeline that perform germline tagging step for GRCh38 assembly
-- `tmb_annotations_GRCh37.json` : configurations required when running Dragen pipeline that perform TMB step for GRCh37 assembly (this file will also contain all data that are defined in `germline_tagging_annotations_GRCh37.json`)
+- `tmb_annotations_GRCh37.json` : configurations required when running DRAGEN pipeline that perform TMB step for GRCh37 assembly (this file will also contain all data that are defined in `germline_tagging_annotations_GRCh37.json`)
-- `tmb_annotations_GRCh38.json` : configurations required when running Dragen pipeline that perform TMB step for GRCh38 assembly (this file will also contain all data that are defined in `germline_tagging_annotations_GRCh38.json`)
+- `tmb_annotations_GRCh38.json` : configurations required when running DRAGEN pipeline that perform TMB step for GRCh38 assembly (this file will also contain all data that are defined in `germline_tagging_annotations_GRCh38.json`)

 Download the data files, for each JSON above, using the command: